NxPKG/khulnasoft-docs/content/zaraz/advanced/worker-variables.md

 # Worker Variables

 Zaraz Worker Variables are a powerful type of variable that you can configure and then use in your actions and triggers.
 Unlike string and secret variables, Worker Variables are dynamic.
-This means you can use a Cloudflare Worker to determine the value of the variable, allowing you to use them for countless purposes.
+This means you can use a Khulnasoft Worker to determine the value of the variable, allowing you to use them for countless purposes.
 For example:

 1. A Worker Variable that calculates the sum of all products in the cart
 2. A Worker Variable that takes a cookie, makes a request to your backend, and returns the User ID